daattali/beautiful-jekyll/draft/workload_identity.md

 This will create:

-- Google Service Account named: my-application-name@my-gcp-project-name.iam.gserviceaccount.com
+- Google Service Account named: cloud-babble-demo-app@my-gcp-project-name.iam.gserviceaccount.com
-- Kubernetes Service Account named: my-application-name in the default namespace
+- Kubernetes Service Account named: cloud-babble-demo-app in the demo-namespace namespace
 - IAM Binding (roles/iam.workloadIdentityUser) between the service accounts

 Usage from a Kubernetes deployment: